vgvassilev/clad/README.md

 * Control flow: `if` statements and `for` loops (*work on loops in the reverse-mode is in progress*)
 * Calls to other functions, including recursion

+Note: Clad currently differentiates types such as `int`/`char`/`boolean` as any real type (such as `float`, `double`, etc.) would be differentiated.
+Users should keep in mind that Clad *does not* warn against lossy casts, which on differentiation may result in incorrect derivaties.

 ## Specifying custom derivatives
 Sometimes Clad may be unable to differentiate your function (e.g. if its definition is in a library and source code is not available).
 Alternatively, an efficient/more numerically stable expression for derivatives may be know.
 In such cases, it is useful to be able to specify a custom derivatives for your function.